Lectures on insulating and conducting quantum spin liquids: Introduction

 The bosonic parton theory on the square lattice leads to a U(1) gauge theory which maps at low energy to the $\mathbb{CP}^1$ field theory, along with additional Berry phases for Dirac monopole configurations in the U(1) gauge field \cite{NRSS89prl,NRSS90} (Section~\ref{sec:U1}).
 This theory describes the transition from the antiferromagnetically ordered N\'eel state to a valence bond solid (VBS), with a gapless spin liquid regime between them.

 The fermionic parton theory on the square lattice is discussed in Section~\ref{sec:fermions}.
 Its low energy theory is a SU(2) gauge theory with 2 flavors ($N_f=2$) of massless Dirac spinons \cite{AM88,Affleck-SU2,Fradkin88,LeeWen96}.
-Remarkably this SU(2) gauge theory has a duality mapping \cite{Wang17} to the U(1) gauge theory of Section~\ref{sec:U1}.
+Remarkably this SU(2) gauge theory has a duality mapping \cite{Wang17} to the U(1) gauge theory of bosonic partons in Section~\ref{sec:U1}.

+The remaining sections involve entangled states with mobile {\it many-fermion entanglement\/}.
+The greater complexity of many-fermion entanglemet has also been explored in some recent mathematical papers \cite{Lake19,King25}.

 Section~\ref{sec:holonmetal} moves the bosonic parton theory of Section~\ref{sec:spinliquids} away from half-filling.
-This leads a `holon metal' state, which is relevant for the Hubbard model on the Lieb lattice.
+This leads a `holon metal' state, which is relevant for the Hubbard model on the Lieb lattice, as realized in ultracold atom experiments \cite{LiebScience,LiebPRB}.
 But holons cannot tunnel coherently between square lattice layers, and so we argue that ADMR experiments \cite{Ramshaw22,Yamaji24} imply that the holon metal cannot describe the cuprate pseudogap metal.

-Section~\ref{sec:halffilling} moves the fermionic parton theory of Section~\ref{sec:spinliquids} away from half-filling.
-This leads to a $d$-wave superconductor and also a variety of competing charge-order states.
+Section~\ref{sec:halffilling} examines charge fluctuations in the fermionic parton theory of Section~\ref{sec:spinliquids} at half-filling.
+As the charger gap is reduced, we obtain a $d$-wave superconductor and also a variety of competing charge-order states.
 But the $d$-wave superconductor has nearly isotropic velocities for the Bogoliubov quasiparticles, in contrast to observations \cite{Chiao00}.

 The Fractionalized Fermi liquid (FL*) state \cite{TSSSMV03,TSSSMV04} is introduced in Section~\ref{sec:FLs}.
 The theory of FL* in a single-band Hubbard-type model is developed, and argued to resolve the problems with applications to the cuprates noted above.
+The FL* state does not obey the conventional Luttinger constraint on the size of the Fermi surface: in Section~\ref{sec:gLutt}, we discuss generalized Luttinger constraints which are obeyed by FL* and other fractionalized states.
+The half-filled charge fluctuation theory of Section~\ref{sec:halffilling} is extended to non-zero doping in this framework.

-Section~\ref{sec:conc} discusses the implication of the FL* theory of the pseudogap metal for the rest of the cuprate phase diagram.
+The concluding Section~\ref{sec:conc} discusses the implication of the FL* theory of the pseudogap metal for the rest of the cuprate phase diagram.